Class Action Suit filed against New Hampshire Hospital Responsible for Infecting Over 20 Patients with Hepatitis C Due to Staffing Negligence

 Pressure sores are a common side effect of an understaffed and under-educated facility.
 Bedsores can be avoided by relieving stress on sensitive areas and maintaining skin health through diet and exercise.
 Unfortunately, many residents in skilled nursing homes are malnourished, which has a marked negative impact on their risk factor for contracting pressure ulcers and other diseases.
 Nursing home patients who are malnourished or dehydrated are much more susceptible to infections such as methicillin-resistant Staphylococcus aureus (MRSA), Clostridium difficile, and influenza.
 When healthcare facilities provide ample nursing staff to maintain and monitor each patient’s health and status, it is much easier to prevent the spread and outbreak of these harmful diseases.
 Care providers should be educated in the identification and care of common infections and pressure sores.

 If you are worried that your loved one has been adversely affected because of inadequate staffing, or is being put at risk for injury, please contact us.
-Here at the Law Offices of Ben Yeroushalmi, we believe that no one should have to suffer because a nursing home refuses to provide them with a safe and adequately staffed environment.
+Here at the Yeroushalmi Law, we believe that no one should have to suffer because a nursing home refuses to provide them with a safe and adequately staffed environment.
 We want to help ensure that your loved one receives the care that he or she is entitled to.

 spinner